Azure-Samples/azure-spring-data-cosmos-tenant-by-container-sample/README.md

 # Azure Cosmos DB Spring Data - Tenant by Container

-This repo provides a basic sample for a multi-tenanted application where each tenant has it's own Azure Cosmos DB `container`.
+Spring Data sample for a multi-tenanted app where each tenant has its own Azure Cosmos DB `container`.

 ## Features